Dirt Squirts Kart Club

 The points are assigned to the number, so drivers who cannot make it to a race are allowed to have a fill in in driver drive a Kart with the points going to whatever number is assigned to the Kart.

-If the founding five decided that only a single heat will be ran on a race day then both the first and second place finishers for the heat race will receive Heat race win bonus.
+If the four fathers decided that only a single heat will be ran on a race day then both the first and second place finishers for the heat race will receive Heat race win bonus.
 This includes when a single heat is run at non-club tracks.

 Any driver that does not show up or shows up without their kart on a scheduled race day will receive 0 points for that day.
-However showing up without a kart will still count toward attendance bonus.
+Showing up without a kart will still count toward attendance bonus.

-10 bonus points will be awarded for a Heat race win.
+5 bonus points will be awarded for a Heat race win.
+First receives 5 bonus points and second receives 3 bonus points for single heat race.

 2 bonus points will be awarded for a B Feature win.